-The 2019 Sustainability Town Hall will be held on Thursday, March 7, from 7 to 9 pm at the CH2MHill Alumni Center on the OSU campus, immediately following the annual Sustainability Fair.
+Registration is now open for the 2019 Sustainability Town Hall, to be held on Thursday, March 7, from 7 to 9 pm at the CH2MHill Alumni Center on the OSU campus.
+Save your place by registering HERE.

 Participants will be seated at tables of eight for a fast-paced, interactive Town Hall program that includes three parts, each with a presentation from the main stage followed by discussion and activity at the tables.